 The mystery of life isn’t a problem to solve but a reality to experience.Frank Herbert, Dune,

-Let’s just say blogging and critiquing food places that happen to appear in my consciousness is a “job” and yes, sometimes I do get compensated for it.
+Let’s just say blogging and critiquing food places that appear in my consciousness is a “job” and yes, sometimes I do get compensated for it.

-As I walked through several thrift shops, used bookstores, I stumbled across a place called “Dune.”
+As I walked through several thrift shops, and used bookstores, I stumbled across a place called “Dune.”

 Deep in the human unconscious is a pervasive need for a logical universe that makes sense.
 But the real universe is one step beyond logic.Frank Herbert, Dune